-A wedding that's planned for the long, golden evenings of September can take advantage of dahlia season when it comes to flower arranging.
+A wedding that's planned for the long, golden evenings of late summer can take advantage of dahlia season when it comes to flower arranging.
 A flower that grows in hundreds of different colour and shape varieties, let it bring style, colour and meaning to your wedding day.

 The petals of dahlia unfurl in all their glory from August to the end of October.
 Colours range from white to pale yellow, salmon pink, orange, purple, red, bright pink, claret or pillar box red.
 Some varieties effortlessly combine different shades in their petals and others even have stripes or spots.
 As for shapes, there are plenty to choose from: round like a ball, open like a star, or gently ragged.
 Just like you and your partner, it'll be love at first sight.